 Kava vs. CBD

-CBD is from cannabis.
-Kava is not.
-CBD is typically taken as an oil or capsule.
-Kava is a drink.
-Effects differ — kava tends to feel more sociable and "lift" you, while CBD is often described as a quiet baseline calm.
+Kava and CBD come from different plants and feel different.
+CBD comes from cannabis and is typically taken as an oil or capsule.
+Kava comes from a pepper plant and is taken as a drink.
+Kava tends to feel more sociable and uplifting, while CBD is more commonly described as a quiet baseline calm.

 Kava vs. Alcohol

-1. Come in during a happy hour window — doubles are $6.
+1. Visit during a happy hour window — doubles drop to $6.

-2. Tell the bartender it's your first time.
+2. Tell the bartender that this is your first time.

 3. Start with a Single Shell ($6) or a flavored option.

-4. Take it in one go, chase with juice, and wait 20 minutes before round two.
+4. Drink the shell in one go, chase with juice, and wait 20 minutes before ordering a second.

 5. Grab a pool table or post up on the patio.
 The vibe takes care of the rest.